 Some children may need a higher level of support through and Education, Health and Care Plan (EHCP) which is granted by the Local Authority.
 Our school Graduated Response document can be found in the document below.

-In accordance with the Code of Practice, we have published our “SEN School Offer” and SEN policy
+In accordance with the 2014 Code of Practice, Please find our School offer for SEND and SEND policy here.

 In line with our core value of inclusion, we aim for every pupil to achieve the most successful individual outcomes educationally, socially, in their personal life and within their local community, and for their unique needs to be recognised and met as early as possible.
 Our Accessibility Plan intends to achieve this vision by empowering these children and young people to achieve all that they can.

-Please find below Lea & Garsdon's SEN Policy, our School Offer document and our Accessibility Plan:
+Please find below Lea & Garsdon's Accessibility Plan: